 Another example of the visitor-as-actor comes from Foteviken museum in Sweden—during their Viking markets there is often a group of Vikings who roam around looking for suitable candidates to capture and sell.
 Using a net, they first capture a visitor and then shackle him or (more commonly) her.
 They place a sign around their neck and then take them to market with loved ones trailing behind.
 At the market they proceed to list all of the desirable qualities of a thrall (slave) and haggle with the audience over a price.
 Normally, the thrall is then sold back to their loved ones for a reasonable sum.

 In this example and many like it, the use of humour is very important.
-Slavery is a difficult subject, but by dealing with it in this-hearted manner, it can still become a positive and unforgettable experience for the visitors.
+Slavery is a difficult subject, but by dealing with it in this light-hearted manner, it can still become a positive and unforgettable experience for the visitors.
 History comes alive by becoming part of it for a short moment.
 The interpreter guides the visitor in and, equally important, back out.
 They leave with smiles on their faces and a deeper understanding of their own history and identity.